ruuda/blog/posts/musium.md

 A native Android app would not easily run on my desktop.
-Flutter was the new hot thing, but its opinionated tooling was incompatible with Nix, and it looked like I’d spend more time fixing my development environment every few months, than writing code.
+Flutter was the new hot thing, but its opinionated tooling was incompatible with Nix, and I didn’t want to spend more time fixing my development environment every few months, than writing code.
 I gravitated back to web after all,